 How many nights should I stay in Kinosaki?
 Two nights is ideal.
 One night allows you to do 2–3 baths and one full kaiseki dinner; two nights lets you do all seven baths at a relaxed pace and fully recover before travel.

 Can I visit without staying at a ryokan (day trip)?
 Yes, with limitations.
-Day visitors can purchase individual soto-yu bath tickets (¥800–¥1,000 per bath).
-However, without a ryokan, you won't have the yukata, geta, soto-yu pass, or the meals — which are most of what makes Kinosaki special.
+Day visitors can buy an all-day external-bath pass (called Yumepa) covering unlimited entry to the open baths for ¥1,500 (¥750 for children), or a single-bath ticket for ¥800 (¥400 for children) — so the pass pays for itself if you plan to visit two or more baths.
+However, without a ryokan, you won't have the yukata, geta, or the kaiseki meals — which are most of what makes Kinosaki special.
 A day trip shows you the town; a ryokan stay gives you the actual experience.

 What about the tattoo policy in Kinosaki?
 The public soto-yu baths follow traditional Japanese rules: tattoos are generally not permitted.
 Some ryokan private baths have more flexibility; ask your inn directly.
 This is an area where policies are evolving — Kinosaki town has been discussing more inclusive policies — but as of 2026, visible tattoos in the public baths remain problematic.